 Participants of the BBQ Cook-off will set up between 12 P.M. and 5 P.M. on Friday October 26th, 2019.
 Teams are permitted to start cooking upon arrival and meat inspection.
 Teams cannot begin meat prep until the meat has been inspected.

-Grilling Stations: Once team registration form and payment has been received, teams will have the option of choosing either a pre-set open area or covered booth and will have the opportunity to select their prefered location.
+Once team registration form and payment has been received, teams will have the option of choosing either a preset open area or covered booth and will have the opportunity to select their preferred location.
 The stations will be first come first serve.
 To assure all team’s comfort throughout the event, please keep in mind the team's grill size when selecting grilling station.
 If grill size imposes on a neighboring site, team may be subject to relocation by event staff.

 A mandatory team meeting will be held on Friday, October 26th, at 6:00 P.M. at The Helotes Festival Grounds.
 Competition will begin after the meeting and an itinerary for Saturday’s events will be issued at this time.